-Washington and Lee has 15 national fraternities.
-Thirteen of the fraternities are part of the Interfraternity Council (IFC) and two are historically black Greek organizations(*).
+Washington and Lee has 14 national fraternities.
+Twelve of the fraternities are part of the Interfraternity Council (IFC) and two are historically black Greek organizations(*).

 The objective of Alpha Phi Alpha Fraternity, Inc. is to stimulate the ambition of its members; to prepare them for the greatest usefulness in the causes of humanity, freedom and dignity of the individual; to encourage the highest and noblest form of manhood; and to aid downtrodden humanity in its efforts to achieve higher social, economic and intellectual status.
 Alpha Phi Alpha is one of our historically black Greek organizations.

 The Alpha Rho chapter of Beta Theta Pi endeavors to build men of principle for a principled life.
 Our brotherhood aids the individual and strengthens Washington & Lee.
 Our members are fully dedicated to mutual aid and assistance, cultivation of the intellect, unsullied friendship and unfaltering fidelity as objects worthy of the highest aim and purpose of our adult life.

 Chi Psi seeks to establish among its members a sense of purpose larger than one's self, cultivated through simple acts; conciliation of dispute, and the thoughtful awareness of the total needs of other people.

 Kappa Alpha Order was founded at Washington & Lee in 1865.
 We seek to create a lifetime experience which centers on the reverence to God, duty, honor, character, and gentlemanly conduct as inspired by Robert E. Lee, our spiritual founder.